bozotics/bozotics.github.io/_posts/2019-12-22-december-week-2.md

 toc_label: "December - Week 2"
 ---
 ## Working from the rainforest
-A thousand apologies… our week 2 post came in a little late, but better than late than never!
+Our week 2 post came in a little late, but better than late than never!
 Doing productive work in Malaysia is really hard.
 There are tons of distractions around me – from endless errands to chatty relatives.
 Despite everything I managed to carve out small pockets of time in the middle of the night to get a little work done.

 ---